pi-star-2025/pi_star/Misc/Real_VR/red_triangle.md

 Inside it’s red ice; outside is the same red triangle 🔺

-This star scaffolding creates a tower of clockwork, which can be understood and recycled at lower pi’s in our future
+This star scaffolding creates a tower of clockwork, which can be understood and recycled at lower π’s in our future

 Blackhole/whitehole towers are created, in cooler and cooler versions, until one is a final edition

-Overall, this final tower will summarize how the star in our solar system reconciled with all others in order to understand this and build a kingdom, which could be called “Wonderstar Towers”
+Overall, this final tower will summarize how the star in our solar system reconciled with all others in order to create a red/blue/green "way of seeing".